krakenjs/makara/README.md

 ```

 Lists and maps are bit trickier when it comes to inlining.

 There are two approaches available.
 The first uses three additional
-attributes on the @pre tag, before="xxx" and after="yyy" and  sep="z".
+attributes on the `@pre tag`, `before="xxx"` and `after="yyy"` and `sep="z"`.
 When emitting the list elements, each will be prefixed by the "before"
 string, if there is one, suffixed by the "after" string, if there is one,
 and separated by the "sep" string, if there is one.
 With sep, the last
 element is not followed by the separator.
-Note that the value {$idx} can be
+Note that the value `{$idx}` can be
 used in the before/after attribute strings and it will be replaced by
 the current iteration count when inlining the lists.
-Similarly, {$key}
+Similarly, `{$key}`
 will be replaced with the current key when inlining a map.
 No replacement
 is done in the sep string.

 In some cases inlining won't do, even with before/after/sep.
-For example, if you need to pass the list as a parameter to a templating
+For example, if
+you need to pass the list as a parameter to a templating partial that might
-partial that might implement a dropdown functionality.
+implement a dropdown functionality.

 For this, `@pre` with a `mode="paired"` attribute offers you more flexibility.

-The `mode="paired"` parameter produces the content list such that you can use both the
+The `mode="paired"` parameter produces the content list such that you can use
-index of the element for the value in an option tag and the value for the displayable text.
+both the index of the element for the value in an option tag and the value for
+the displayable text.

 The `mode="paired"` attribute delivers the content in the  form of a JSON
 object, which in the case of a list of months might look like: